 We define gross LAE ratio expressed as a percentage, as the ratio of gross LAE to gross premiums earned.
-We view gross LAE ratio as an important metric because it allows us to evaluate incurred losses and LAE separately.
-Currently, we do not cede any of our LAE to our third-party quota share reinsurance treaties; therefore, we actively monitor LAE ratio as it has a direct impact on our results regardless of our reinsurance strategy.
+We view gross LAE ratio as an important metric because it allows us to evaluate incurred losses and LAE separately prior to the impact of reinsurance.